Forren70/students-analysis-pandas/README.md

 ![Bar chart showing the distribution of student counts across four ethnicity categories.](assets/ethnicity_count_bar_chart.png)

-*Figure 1: Distribution of student population by ethnicity.
-The chart visually confirms that the majority of students are in the Caucasian category, highlightin*
+*Figure 3: Distribution of student population by ethnicity.
+The chart visually confirms that the majority of students are in the Caucasian category, highlighting a demographic bias in the dataset.*